Telecominfraproject/wlan-cloud-ucentral-deploy/chart/README.md

 You may see example values to enable this feature in [values.restapi-certmanager-certs.yaml](./feature-values/values.restapi-certmanager-certs.yaml).

+### Unsecure REST API endpoints

+If you want, you may use configuration property `openwifi.security.restapi.disable=true` in order to disable TLS requirements on REST API endpoints which basically only requires OWGW Websocket TLS certificate in order to deploy the whole environment.
+If you will pass certificates into the container they will be ignored.

+You may see example values to enable this feature in [values.restapi-disable-tls.yaml](./feature-values/values.restapi-disable-tls.yaml).

 ## Environment specific values

 This repository contains values files that may be used in the same manner as feature values above to deploy to specific runtime envionemnts (including different cloud deployments).